aam051102/ahlgreen-net/views/articles/src/content/openbound-production.md

 {{HEAD}}
-title=Openbound - Advanced
+title=Openbound - Production
 description=An in-depth tutorial of the Openbound game engine, Sburb.

 {{BODY}}

-# Openbound - Advanced
+# Openbound - Production

-The advanced section of this tutorial covers things like modifying the engine code to achieve certain effects, which are not possible otherwise.
-Coding knowledge is not required, since I cover everything in detail, but please take care when editing the files in `src`.
+The production section of this tutorial covers building, minification, and embedding onto sites like MSPFA.

 ## Table Of Contents